akshayaky/officialcjunior.github.io/_posts/2020-1-17-The-Bus-Pirate_Manual.md

 ## SPI

 Connect MOSI and MISO of the Bus Pirate to the MOSI and MISO of the circuit.
-You'll also need to connect pins for the Chip Select and the clock signal.
+You'll also need to connect pins for the Chip Select and the Clock Signal.
 Don't forget about grounding it commonly.

 Choose the SPI mode from the Mode menu and go with the default settings for everything except the speed, unless you're really sure about what you're doing.